jessezwu/dr_external_deploy/README.md

 This repository contains scripts that illustrate how to set this up.

 There is also [sample data for testing and demostrating the functionality](data/README.md).

-Scripts to help import and interact with external deployments in DataRobot's monitoring framework.